 - 3.02.1 Seacocks or valves shall be permanently installed on all through-hull openings below and above the waterline.
 Where it is not practical to have a valve or a seacock above the waterline, an effective means of closing the through-hull opening should be available. - 3.02.2 A plan showing the location of, and access to, all through-hull openings shall be provided and kept accessible.

-Soft wood plugs, tapered and of the appropriate size, shall be attached or stowed adjacent to the appropriate fitting for every through-hull opening.
+A tapered soft wood plug of the appropriate size shall be stowed adjacent to each through-hull opening.

 3.03 PULPITS, STANCHIONS, GUARDRAILS AND BOWSPRITS